defuse/airgap/README.md

 This section contains extra bits of policy that are declarative, and apply for all time, unlike the procedural policy in the previous section.

+### Passwords

+- TODO: Don't reuse passwords, either memorize or (worse) write them down (or a bit of both).
+Figure out where to keep the passwords (e.g. the offsite passwords can probably be kept physically with the airgap? -- actually, no, because then it'd still be easier to decrypt them than the main one)

 #### No Re-Use of Hardware

 Every piece of hardware that touches AirGap should never be used with any other